aergoio/guide/source/specs/names.rst

 The easiest way to create and update names is the `aergocli <../tools/aergocli.html>`_.

-Registering and updating names currently requires spending 1 aergo.
+Registering and updating names requires spending a cetrain amount of aergo determined by the DAO vote "nameprice".

 To register a new name: